 When I first discovered that my Busabout trip would only be briefly passing through the Croatian city of Dubrovnik, I was a bit bummed.
 We would only have about 4 hours to explore this “Pearl of the Adriatic,” and it didn't seem like enough.

-Whenever I think of Dubrovnik, I think of the thick stone walls the encircle the city's Old Town — walls that went centuries without being breached by a hostile army; walls that helped Dubrovnik earn a UNESCO World Heritage Site designation in 1979; walls that you can walk for just 70 Kuna (roughly $12 USD).
+Whenever I think of Dubrovnik, I think of the thick stone walls the encircle the city's Old Town — walls that went centuries without being breached by a hostile army; walls that helped Dubrovnik earn a UNESCO World Heritage Site designation in 1979.

 Walking atop these walls was the only thing on my agenda.